 a) Start TOSCA Commander from the Windows Start menu: Start-> All Programs-> Tricentis-> TOSCA ->TOSCA Commander.
 You will get the start screen.

-b) For creating the workspace, select the Project menu ->New option.
-This will open the ‘Create new workspace’ window as shown below.
-Enter the name of your workspace into the ‘Select name for new workspace’ field, example here we have entered the name as “TOSCA_Training”.
+b) To create the workspace, select the Project menu ->New option.
+This will open the ‘Create new workspace’ window, as shown below.
+Enter the name of your workspace into the ‘Select name for new workspace’ field.
+For example, here we have entered the name as “TOSCA_Training”.
 Now click on the ‘OK’ button.

 #2) Start With TOSCA Commander

-Once the workspace is ready, you will be automatically navigated inside the TOSCA Commander, and in your workspace area.
-You will see all the sections there like, Test Cases, Modules, Requirements, Test Case Design, Execution, etc.
+Once the workspace is ready, you will be automatically navigated inside TOSCA Commander and into your workspace area.
+You will see all the sections there: Test Cases, Modules, Requirements, Test Case Design, Execution, etc.

 #3) Create The Requirements

 Let us create some requirements.
-The discussion will take the sample flight reservation application website where we will create the requirements for the Login functionality in the application.
+The discussion will take place on the sample flight reservation application website, where we will create the requirements for the Login functionality in the application.

-First, you will have to create one parent requirement as ‘Login’ and two child requirements to it as ‘User Name’ and ‘Password’.
-The first step is, go to the ‘Requirements’ section.
+First, create one parent requirement called ‘Login’ and two child requirements under it: ‘User Name’ and ‘Password’.
+The first step is to go to the ‘Requirements’ section.
 You will see one folder already available there.
 This type of folder you will get in every section inside TOSCA Commander.
-Such base folders are generally called as root folders.
+Such base folders are called root folders.

 Create your folder inside this root folder.
 For this, right-click on the root folder name ‘Requirements’ and select the folder icon there as ‘create folder’.
 Give the name of your folder as ‘ManualTest’.